elunna/nerfhack-changelog/README.md

 * Wands are used up even if they fail their wresting chance (EvilHack)
 * Wand of cancellation extensions
   * Monsters can zap the player with wands of cancellation
-  * Being cancelled removes the protection spell effects
+  * Being cancelled removes most temporary effects (invisibility, protection, reflection)
 * Wands of secret door detection can be broken to detect traps.
 * Wand explosions discharge their effects in an explosion (SLASH'EM).
 * Monsters zapping cursed wands have double the chance of explosions.